-As I have immersed myself into the world of entrepreneurship I have learned many of the tried-and-true mantras used to motivate entrepreneurs.
-One of those mantras is "fall in love with a problem, not the solution.”
-This phrase refers to the idea that an entrepreneur should be passionate about the problem than are solving rather than the product they have developed to solve that problem.
-By being focused on the problem, entrepreneurs are able to be open-minded and pivot, or change their product to the needs of the market and thus be more successful.
+One of the entrepreneurial mantras we love at Girls With Ideas is "fall in love with a problem, not the solution.”
+This phrase refers to the idea that an entrepreneur should be more passionate about the problem they're solving, rather than the product they've developed.
+By focusing on the problem, entrepreneurs are able to be open-minded and pivot, or change their product, to the needs of the market and be more successful.

-After learning about this concept, I couldn't help but thinking about how it applied to the girls I work with.
+After learning about this concept, we wanted to apply it to the girls we work with.
 We often ask kids “What do you want to be when you grow up?” or “What do you want to major in when you go to college?”
 We are focused on their end-goal, what product we want them to produce.

-These questions seem harmless but they when we start asking kids from a young age what they want to be, they start to defining themselves by their own answers.
+These questions seem harmless, but they when we start asking kids from a young age what they want to be, they start to defining themselves by their own answers.
 They start creating a story for themselves that they may feel the need to live up to.
-Furthermore, these questions start the idea that your identity is composed mostly of what you do for work as an adult.
-This is not all bad, it is good for children to have goals to work up to and to want to seek work to contribute to society.
-However, I believe what is more important is that kids find problems they are interested in solving.
+Furthermore, these questions start the idea that your identity is composed of what you do for work.
+This is not all bad, it is good for children to have goals to work up to, however we believe it is more important that kids find problems they are interested in solving.

 How can we help kids fall in love with a problem?